About News Events Shop Instagram Contact

 published between 1968 and 2012.

 In a 2014 AlMayadeen TV interview with the Lebanese poet-host Zahi Wehbe, Wadih Saadeh called his work ‘an autobiography of other people’s lives.’
 At this point in the conversation he had already explained that people are essentially alike, so the deeper you plunge into yourself the more you find out about others.
-Speaking casually, the then sixty-six year old—very arguably the greatest living Arabic poet—did not seem to realise how startling is the idea.
+Speaking casually, the then sixty-six-year-old—very arguably the greatest living Arabic poet—did not seem to realise how startling is the idea.
 Donald M. Murray’s All Writing Is Autobiography is one thing, but to say that poetry is a way to be someone else, and so let someone else be you—that feels like a coup de foudre.
 A poem, Saadeh told Wahbe, is ‘a momentary, illusory cure’ from the horrors of the world, wounds actually dressed by working, having a family, emigrating.
 He called the third person, which in Arabic translates to ‘the absent one,’ ‘a shadow self, the self that cannot be present.’
 Summoning that inner absence, switching on the reader’s presence, is what the Lebanese master manages, every time.

 Youssef Rakha,